Stone98/Playwright_Tests/README.md

 *   **[Open In External App](https://marketplace.visualstudio.com/items?itemName=djunh1.open-in-external-app)** (`djunh1.open-in-external-app`): Allows opening test result `.webm` movies in VLC Media Player directly from VS Code.
 *   **[GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat)** (`GitHub.copilot-chat`): AI setup companion (may be installed already).

-### Configuring MCP Servers

-If you do not see the **MCP-Servers** section at the bottom of the Extensions view or the **Playwright MCP Server** is missing:

-1. Install **playwright-mcp** (The official Playwright MCP Server).
-2. Visit [https://github.com/microsoft/playwright-mcp](https://github.com/microsoft/playwright-mcp) and click the link to install it into VS Code.

 ## 3. Clone and Initialize the Repository